jhvozdovich/friend-letter/README.md

 ## Description

 _A project to introduce the C# language and the .NET Core framework with ASP.NET CORE MVC and MSBuild.
-This lesson serves as a reference for configuring, building, and launching web applications in C#_
+This lesson serves as a reference for configuring, building, and launching web applications in C#.
+Dynamic sites using forms and views are also explored._

 ## Setup/Installation Requirements